Vehrik/FarOut/Characters/PlayDeck.md

 Core (Black for Speed and Brawn, Red for Brain and Heart)

-As discussed in the Core Section, when your Character is faced with a Challenge, you combine the Card's face value with the total of the Challenges associated Core and Capacity.
+As discussed in the Core Section, when your Character is faced with a Challenge, you combine the Card's face value with the Challenges associated Core.

 This number is your Attempt Score.
 The having an Attempt be greater than or equal to the Challenge's Difficulty results in an increasing degree of success.
 Falling